American Century: Early characteristics

+In 1916, the U.S. economy overtook that of the British Empire, becoming the world's largest economy.
 During the interwar period, economic protectionism took hold in the United States, particularly as a result of the Smoot–Hawley Tariff Act which is credited by economists with the prolonging and worldwide propagation of the Great Depression.
 From 1934, trade liberalization began to take place through the Reciprocal Trade Agreements Act.

 With the onset of World War II in 1939, Congress loosened the Neutrality Acts of 1930s but remained opposed to entering the European war.
 In 1940, the United States ranked 18th in terms of military power.
 The Neutrality Patrol had US destroyers fighting at sea, but no state of war had been declared by Congress.
 American public opinion remained isolationist.
 The 800,000-member America First Committee vehemently opposed any American intervention in the European conflict, even as the US sold military aid to the United Kingdom and the Soviet Union through the Lend-Lease program.

 In the 1941 State of the Union address, known as the Four Freedoms speech, President Franklin D. Roosevelt made a break with the tradition of non-interventionism.
 He outlined the US role in helping allies already engaged in warfare.
 By August, President Roosevelt and British Prime Minister Winston Churchill had drafted the Atlantic Charter to define goals for the post-war world.
 In December 1941, Japan attacked American and British territories with near-simultaneous offensives against Southeast Asia and the Central Pacific including an attack on the US fleet at Pearl Harbor.
 These attacks led the United States and United Kingdom to declare war on Japan.
 Three days later, Germany and Italy declared war on the United States, which the United States reciprocated.

 During the War, the Big Four powers (the United States, United Kingdom, the Soviet Union, and China) met to plan the post-war world.
 In an effort to maintain peace, the Allies formed the United Nations, which came into existence on October 24, 1945, and adopted the Universal Declaration of Human Rights in 1948, as a common standard for all member states.
 The United States worked closely with the United Kingdom to establish the IMF, World Bank and NATO.